fonoster/routr/SPECS.md

 **Security Considerations**

-Since the *EdgePort* sits at the edge of the network, it's crucial that is capable of withstanding typical SIP attacks.
+Since the *EdgePort* sits at the edge of the network, it must be capable of withstanding typical SIP attacks.
 On SIP over TCP or TLS, the server should avoid descriptors resource exhaustion, especially during a SIP INVITE flood attack.
-Consider also, monitoring and alerting for CPU and/or memory usage needed to handle SIP sessions and dialog, to not exceed the resources available.
+Consider monitoring and alerting for CPU and/or memory usage needed to handle SIP sessions and dialog, not exceeding the resources available.
 Finally, the server should drop any malformed SIP messages and avoid filling up the log files or logging servers.

 **Special Considerations**

-Running the *EdgePort* in cloud environment, such as Kubernetes, can be challenging.
+Running the *EdgePort* in a cloud environment like Kubernetes can be challenging.
 Keep the following in mind when deploying to Kubernetes:

 1. Kubernetes' load balancers are not designed to work with SIP
-2. The EdgePort uses the SIP protocol which requires L7 load balancers
+2. The EdgePort uses the SIP protocol, which requires L7 load balancers
 3. A complex network topology could disrupt the service and create latency

 ### Message Dispatcher